HomePreventing Dental Problems › Prevention for Children

 When kids should first see a dentist

-There is controversy surrounding this question, because the answer depends to some extent on the background and dental knowledge of the parents, and the training and philosophy of the dentist.
-Some dentists recommend that the parents have the baby’s mouth examined in the first year of life.
+The answer to this question depends to some extent on the background and dental knowledge of the parents, and the training and philosophy of the dentist.
+Some dentists recommend that the parents have your baby’s mouth examined in the first year of life.
 Some of those dentists recommend looking before the teeth begin to erupt; others recommend waiting until the teeth begin to erupt.
 Still other dentists recommend that a dental examination be performed when all the teeth have erupted—around age two-and-a-half to three.

 What to do if a child has tooth decay